thindil/steamsky/README.md

 ### Testing versions

-**NOTE:** Creating testing version of the development version of the game was temporary disabled (at least until version 5.1 arrive)

 Here are available testing versions of the game.
 You can find them in [Releases](https://github.com/thindil/steamsky/releases/tag/travis-dev-build).
 To use them, first you must download normal release.
 Then, for Linux: inside